nekowinston/ctp-repo-list/README.md

 ```
 dwi['Ea']ldthi='Ea'lC0j
 ```
-press `"qyy` on the line above, then go to alacritty, and call the `q` macro.
+Press `"qy$` to yank the line above, then go down to alacritty, and call the `q` macro.

 | Repo Clone URL                                            | Link URL                                             | notes                         |
 |-----------------------------------------------------------|------------------------------------------------------|-------------------------------|